Many Muslims ask if they can celebrate Holi with their Hindu friends or it is Halal or Haram in Islam. We are going to answer that question today.

-Holi is the festival of Hindus, also known as the festival of Colors, as people throw colors at each other and dance all day and light bonfires.
-They believe that they’re driving all evil spirits away by throwing colors, dancing, and lighting bonfires.
+Holi is the festival of Hindus, also known as the festival of Colors, as people throw colors at each other and dance all day, and light bonfires.
+They believe they’re driving all evil spirits away by throwing colors, dancing, and lighting bonfires.

-What Hadiths and Quran Say About Celebrating Holi in Islam
+What Do Hadiths and Quran Say About Celebrating Holi in Islam?

 Sahih Hadiths suggest that it is not allowed to participate in the festivals of disbelievers.
 When Hindus in India are oppressing Muslims and burning them alive just because they eat beef, still you’d want to “celebrate” it with them?

-These are the hadiths that say the celebration of such festival is Haram;
+These are the hadiths that say the celebration of such a festival is Haram;

 And this is what Quran says about it;

-These references are very clear and cut to describe how strict Islam is about idol worshiping religion and tells people not to follow or celebrate it.
-Not just Hadiths, there are many references in the Quran as well, which you can read and realize that it is highly restricted.
+These references are apparent and cut to describe how strict Islam is about idol-worshiping religion and tell people not to follow or celebrate it.
+Not just Hadiths, there are many references in the Quran, which you can read and realize are highly restricted.

 You can wish people, but you can not Celebrate it.
-There is a big difference between “Wishing” and “Celebrating” by Wishing means that you say good words for them as a human, but by Celebrating means that you’re throwing colors at each other, dancing and eating their festive food, which is strictly Haram.
+There is a big difference between “Wishing” and “Celebrating” Wishing means that you say good words for them as a human, but Celebrating means that you’re throwing colors at each other, dancing, and eating their festive food, which is strictly Haram.